taniaferdousey24promy/summer-makeup-client/README.md

 [Visit my `summer-makeup website` website](https://summer-camp-client-9557f.web.app/)

 ##Features
-+ In my Home page I have added Banner section, About Us as an extra Section,Toy Hub as Gallery section.
-Also added another section with a hello message for our customers and a tab section depending on different sub-categories
++ In my Home page I have added Banner section, Popular classes , animated part with the surprise  section
-+ Added Navbar, Footer in every page except the error page
++ popular instructors section in home page
-+ If the use reaches to a error page they can go back to home with a button.
++ stylish footer
-+ If the user want to see all toys they can see it without signing in.
++ In instructors page we can see all the instructors
-+ They need to signUp/ logIn first to see our product's detailed information
++ In classes page we can see all the available classes
-+ We also have a blog section with all the questions and answers
++ in dashboard user can see their added classes
-+ User can easily upload their toy in our website.
++ admin can control the classes by approving them
-+ Also they can search up any toy they want to order.
++ admin can deny the added classes by the users